 When I first got into tea, I thought I hated puerh.
-Part of that was because the first examples I tried were extraordinarily terrible.
+A lot of that had to do with the first samples I tried being terrible examples.
 My revelation came when I discovered sheng, aka raw puerh.
 My taste buds did a happy dance.
 There was stuff that didn’t taste like fish and dirt!
-That was many years ago and I’ve come to enjoy shu as well.
+That was many years ago and I’ve come to enjoy shou as well.
 I wish someone had explained all of these nuances to me way back when so I thought it might be fun to put a post together that compares the two.

-All puerh, whether is is raw or cooked, must be produced in southwestern China’s Yunnan Province.
+All puerh, whether it is raw or cooked, must be grown in southwestern China’s Yunnan Province.
 This creates a bit of a gray area because man-made borders are not permanent things.
 Neighboring countries like Laos produce very similar tea but technically their teas cannot be called puerh.
-I’ve seen fermented teas from a variety of places, even some as far flung as Malawi, labeled as puerh.
+I’ve seen fermented teas from a variety of places, even some as far-flung as Malawi, labeled as puerh.
 Hei cha, also known as dark tea, is a more appropriate term.
 All puerh is hei cha but not all hei cha is puerh.

 Yunnan is a fascinating region and the one that I probably enjoy learning about the most.
 It is the most biologically diverse part of China.
 Many believe it to be the birthplace of the tea plant, Camellia Sinensis.
 Each of the mountain areas that produce tea have a distinctive style and taste.
 Some of the trendier and higher demand regions are all but impossible for the average tea drinker to obtain.
 Yunnan is also home to twenty-five recognized minority ethnic groups.
 Each of these groups has their own histories and culture, many of which revolve around tea.